 3. Take free classes

 So many hostels around the world offer free classes for guests.
-You can sooth your soul with some yoga, learn how to whip up some local cuisine, or even flex your creative muscles with some art.
+You can sooth your soul with some yoga, learn how to whip up some local cuisine, or even take a free surf class.
 With a little research it’s pretty easy to find out which hostels offer the best free classes for backpackers.

 4. Hostels often have free food